tech-thinker/telepath/README.md

 Designed with versatility and ease of use in mind, Telepath enables developers and system administrators to create complex forwarding paths across multiple hosts effortlessly.
 Whether you're working with password-based or keyfile authentication, single or multiple jump hosts, Telepath has you covered.

+## Why Choose Telepath?
+- Multi-Jump Host Support: Telepath allows seamless port forwarding through multiple intermediate hosts, making it ideal for accessing restricted networks.
+- Secure Authentication: Supports password-based and keyfile authentication, ensuring flexibility and security.
+- CLI Simplicity: Its intuitive command-line interface simplifies complex operations with straightforward commands.
+- Daemon Mode: Runs as a background service for continuous operation, perfect for long-running port-forwarding tasks.
+- Customizable & Open Source: It's open source and developer-friendly, so you can tweak it for your needs.

 ## Installation
 Download and install executable binary from GitHub releases page.